 Long time ago, on the northern coast of Java, notably on the coast of pati, Central Java, there was a fishermen village, Teluk Cikal.
 The village was part of Pati Regency reigned by Adipati Pragolo II.
 Pati was one of regions conquered by Mataram Sultanate reigned by Sultan Agung.

 IN Teluk Cikal village lived a girl, Roro Mendut.
 She was very beautiful.
-And she could straigh forward rejected men proposing her, as she had young man whom she loved, Pranacitra, the son of Nyai Singabarong, a rich trader.
+And she could straight forward-ly rejected men proposing her, as she had young man whom she loved, Pranacitra, the son of Nyai Singabarong, a rich trader.

 Ki Nayadarma fought with Adipati Pragolo II, but Adipati Pragolo II could avoid every attack from Nayadarma.
 When Adipati Pragolo was careless, KI Nayadarma stabbed Adipati Pragolo II with Baru Klinting spear, to part of body uncovered by armor.
 Adipati Pragolo II died.
 All soldiers led by Tumenggung Witaguna seized Pati belonging, including Roro Mendut.
-Tumenggung Wiraguna was mesmerized to Rara Mendut beauty and he brough Rara Mendut to Mataram to be his concubine.
+Tumenggung Wiraguna was mesmerized by Rara Mendut beauty and he brought Rara Mendut to Mataram to be his concubine.
 Tumenggung Wiraguna persuaded her to be his concubine, but she rejected, even she said frankly that she had a lover already, Pranacitra.
 Her frankness made Tumenggung Wiraguna angry.
-He finally threat ed that if she did not want to be his wife, she should pay tax to Mataram.
+He finally threatened that if she did not want to be his wife, she should pay tax to Mataram.
 Rara Mendut was not afraid of that threat.
-She prefered to pay tax than being Wiraguna’s concubine.
+She preferred to pay tax than being Wiraguna’s concubine.
 Monitored by Mataram soldiers, Rara Mendut was allowed to sell cigarettes at market.
-Tumenggung Witaguna agreed, and Rara Mendut could sell her cigarettes well, even people (men) crowded buying cigarettes that she had smoked.
+Tumenggung Wiraguna agreed, and Rara Mendut could sell her cigarettes well, even people (men) crowded buying cigarettes that she had smoked.
 She was popular in the market for her cigarettes and for her beauty.
 Oneday, when she was selling cigarretes, she met Pranacitra who came for her.
 Pranacitra tried to find a way to get Rara Mendut out of Mataram.
-Rara Mendur told her meeting with Pranacitra to Princess Arumardi. one of Wiraguna’s concubine, hoping that she could help her to escape from palace.
+Rara Mendut told her meeting with Pranacitra to Princess Arumardi, one of Wiraguna’s concubine, hoping that she could help her to escape.
 Rara Mendut knew that Princess Arumardi did not agree Wiraguna would make another concubine.
 Princess Arumardi and Nyai Ageng (another Wiraguna’s concubine), planned a way to get Rara Mendut out of the palace.
 Rara Mendut and Pranacitra tried to return to their home village, Pati.